Module overviews

 Region2Vec

 is an unsupervised method for creating embeddings for genomic regions and region sets from a set of raw BED files.
 The program uses a variation of the word2vec algorithm by building shuffled context windows from BED files.
-The co-occurence statistics of genomic regions in a collection of BED files allow the model to learn region embeddings.
+The co-occurrence statistics of genomic regions in a collection of BED files allow the model to learn region embeddings.

 Module scembed